Stellar Wind Confinement of Evaporating Exoplanet Atmospheres and its Signatures in 1083 nm Observations: Results

-In Figure \ref{fig:rt}, we zoom in on the region surrounding the planet, and examine the number density of metastable helium, $n_{\rm He} f_3$, as determined by the iterative radiative transfer post-processing discussed in Section \ref{sec:spectramethod}.
-In the lower panels of Figure \ref{fig:rt}, we show the velocity along the line of sight at mid-transit, relative to an observer positioned in the $-x$-direction.
-Material with negative line-of-sight velocity will be blueshifted, while material with positive line-of-sight velocity is redshifted.
-At the characteristic wavelength of the helium triplet line, a 10~km~s$^{-1}$ line-of-sight velocity corresponds to a 0.36~\AA\ wavelength shift.
-Finally, contours in Figure \ref{fig:rt} display the cumulative optical depth from the star at the center of the primary doublet of the 1083~nm line, with contours representing $\tau=10^{-3}$, $10^{-2}$, $10^{-1}$, and $1$ from light to dark.
+In Figure \ref{fig:rt}, we zoom in on the region surrounding the planet and compare models A--C with a spherical Parker wind (labeled ``Sph").
+The upper panels display the number density of metastable helium, $n_{\rm He} f_3$, as determined by the iterative radiative transfer post-processing discussed in Section \ref{sec:spectramethod}.
+Contours in Figure \ref{fig:rt} display the cumulative optical depth from the star at the center of the primary doublet of the 1083~nm line, with contours representing $\tau=10^{-3}$, $10^{-2}$, $10^{-1}$, and $1$ from light to dark.
 The contours nicely illustrate why the helium line is a powerful probe of extended and escaping planetary atmospheres: observable levels of absorption form in the region spanning several planetary radii around the planet (and in some cases reaching close to or even beyond the Roche radius).

-Something that we immediately notice from Figure \ref{fig:rt}, is the asymmetry in metastable helium density around the planet, which manifests in asymmetric contours of optical depth about the planet.
-In particular, we emphasize the role of the dense material in the compressed wind--wind boundary layers in shaping the contours of $\tau$.
-We also highlight the increasing degree of leading versus trailing asymmetry that arises as the stellar wind increases relative to the planet wind.
-For example, in case C, where the planetary material is compressed into a narrow, cometary tail, the $\tau=1$ surface extends around 10 planetary radii in the $+y$-direction (trailing the planet along its orbital motion).
+The progression of the ``Sph" model to cases A--C in Figure \ref{fig:rt} reveals increasing asymmetry in spatial distribution of metastable helium around the planet.
+While in case A, the near-planet flow and contours of optical depth are very similar to the spherical outflow model, in case C they diverge dramatically.
+In particular, we highlight the increasing degree of leading versus trailing asymmetry that arises as the stellar wind increasingly shapes and compresses the planet wind.
+In case C, where the planetary material is compressed into a narrow, cometary tail, the $\tau=0.1$ surface extends to more than 15 planetary radii in the $+y$-direction (trailing the planet along its orbital motion).
 This implies that the center of the opaque region in the metastable helium line lags behind the planet's optical transit, creating a significant difference between early-transit and late-transit transmission spectra, and resulting in a prolonged helium egress, as observed in transits of WASP-69b \citep{Nortmann2018} and WASP-107b \citep{Spake2021}.